nathanmarz/specter-wiki/List-of-Macros.md

 `(select-one apath structure)`

-Like select, but returns either one element or nil.
+Like `select`, but returns either one element or nil.
 Throws exception if multiple elements found.
 This macro will attempt to do inline factoring and caching of the path, falling back to compiling the path on every invocation it it's not possible to factor/cache the path.